dev-pipeline/dev-pipeline-cmake/docs/builder-cmake.rst

 - :code:`cmake.build_type` - The build configuration CMake should use.
   Options can be anything supported by CMake, but common values are Debug or Release (note the capitalization).
+- :code:`cmake.generator` - The generator CMake should use.
+The argument will be passed directly to CMake, meaning valid values are dependent on your environment.

 The following flags can be specialized based on build type.
 For example, to set cflags across a project use :code:`cmake.cflags`, but to set specific